Darts in Iran

-Darts is a relatively new sport in Iran and is seeing increasing popularity.
+Darts is a relatively new sport in Iran.

 History

 Darts in Iran was founded in 2003 by the efforts of Masoud Zoohori and Mohammad Amin Azizpour through setting up the statutes of the sport and offering it to the Iranian sports authorities.
 Finally, darts in Iran started its activity as a formal association titled Iranian Darts Association (IDA) by the ratification of the Physical Education Organization of Iran (Ministry of Sport and Youth) under the supervision of the Archery Federation on September 21, 2004.
 Zoohori was appointed as the first president of IDA.
 In its early attempts, the Association prepared the statutes and regulations in order to hold darts training courses and competitions.

-Darts training classes were organized in different cities across Iran, as soon as, the special training booklets were prepared by the Association.
-These classes, attracted many fans and darts lovers from different age groups in Iran.
-From the very beginning, a large number of requests for setting up training courses were sent to the office of the IDA by sport clubs, public and private organizations, universities and municipalities nationwide.

 The first official darts competition in Iran was held with the coordination of the Pass Club in Tehran.
 The match was welcomed greatly.
 More than 20 correspondents from different press of the country, watched and reported this event.
 Moreover, some parts of this competition was aired on Iranian TV, while a particular report was prepared and broadcast by Iranian Sports Radio (Radio Varzesh).

-After carrying out the first Iranian darts tournament and its coverage by the media, people's interest to this sport surged and the number of applications for conducting dart training courses increased.
+After carrying out the first Iranian darts tournament and its coverage by the media, people’s interest to this sport surged and the number of applications for conducting dart training courses increased.